Q: How will a laptop computer contribute to my education at VCSU?

 A: Report this to the Technology Service Desk immediately!
 The Technology Service Desk will provide a serial number.
 You will be required to fill out a Stolen Property Report with the nearest police department in area of theft.
 You must pay the $500 deductible.

 A: Alumni that graduate during a particular lease cycle will have the first option to purchase the laptop computers at the end of the lease.
 VCSU Foundation Office records will be used to contact alumni.
 Please ensure your contact information is current.

 Q: Do I have to pay the technology fee?

 A: All students enrolled at VCSU must pay the Technology Fee.
 This includes students taking classes at off-campus locations.
 Few, if any, fee waivers will be granted.
 Fee waivers must be approved by the Vice President for Academic Affairs.

 Q: Will NDSU students taking classes from VCSU Education faculty be required to pay the technology fee?

 A: Yes.
-NDSU students registered for one or more elementary education courses are required to pay the full semester technology fee.
-In return, these students are issued laptop computers on a full-time basis.
+NDSU students registered for one or more elementary education courses are required to pay a technology fee each semester.
+In return, these students are issued an iPad for use till senior year.

 Q: Will distance education students be required to pay the technology fee and if so, what will the collected fee provide?